-The options summarized in Table 1-7 are used to communicate to the different optimization phases.
+The optimization options, summarized in Table 1-7, are used to communicate to the different optimization phases.
+The optimizations that are common to all MIPSpro compilers are discussed in the MIPSpro Compiling and Performance Tuning Guide.

 Table 1-7 Compile Options for Optimization Control